 Your anesthesiologist will meet with you before surgery.
 At that time, the anesthesiologist will examine you, discuss your medical history and determine the best plan for your anesthetic care.
-It is important to tell your anesthesiologist of any prior problems or difficulties you have had with anesthesia.
+It is important to tell your anesthesiologist of any prior problems or difficulties you have had with anesthesia, control of pain or previous surgeries.